jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 }
 ```

+> Tip: In Rider, you can use the shortcut called `entity` to create yourself a full skeleton of a DDD entity class.

 #### Creation

 Entities are not created directly.
 They are always created by their parent/ancestor root aggregate in response to a domain event.
 The aggregate will handle the entity creation domain event, it will instantiate an instance of the entity, and it will relay the domain event to the entity that will then set its own internal state.